Miguel Modestino: Education

 Miguel Modestino earned his bachelor's degree in chemical engineering in 2007 and his M.S. in chemical engineering in 2008 from Massachusetts Institute of Technology (MIT), and a PH.D. in chemical engineering from University of California, Berkeley in 2013.

 During his time at MIT, Modestino was a research assistant from October 2003 to June 2007 under the supervision of Paula Hammond, and worked on film assembly which used a layer-by-layer method for biomedical purposes, while he was working towards his B.S. in chemical engineering.
 He remained at MIT to complete his M.S. in chemical engineering while simultaneously being a Teaching Assistant for Chemical Engineering Projects Lab from February 2008 to May 2008.
 In between his M.S. and starting his Ph.D., Modestino was an intern at Novartis and BP in 2008 under David H. Koch School of Chemical Engineering Practice.
 After he obtained a Ph.D., Modestino did his postdoctoral research at École Polytechnique Fédérale de Lausanne (EPFL) from 2013 to 2016.

 Research and career

-Modestino is currently the Donald F. Othmer Associate Professor of Chemical Engineering and the Director of Sustainable Engineering Initiative at NYU.
-At NYU, Modestino carries out his research into renewable energy and production of eco-friendly electrochemical devices.
+Modestino is the Donald F. Othmer Associate Professor of Chemical Engineering and the Director of Sustainable Engineering Initiative at New York University.
+His research focuses on multifunctional materials development and electrochemical engineering for renewable energy and sustainable chemical manufacturing, including the design and optimization of electrochemical devices used in energy conversation technologies.